brian-teets/EventTrackerProject/README.md

    I implemented CRUD operations in this project - each of which mapped to REST controller routes.
 I tested my API routes using Postman, and confirmed that
    JSON data sent / received and persisted data to my local database.

+   When returning for the second weekend, I implemented Javascript and an HTML index page for a front end.

 ### Entity Code Snippet

 #### Water entity code snippet to show data fields used